 This appendix includes the following sections:

-These concepts are important to consider when assigning Work Managers to services.
+The following concepts are important to consider when assigning Work Managers to services.

 Request and response pipelines always execute in separate threads.
 While the request thread originates from the proxy service transport, the response thread originates from the business service transport.